Report on Audit of Billing System Internal Controls

-The Defense Contract Audit Agency (DCAA) examined the contractorís billing system as of September 19, 2001, to assure that the system of billing controls is adequate to provide billing costs that are reasonable, as well as compliant with applicable laws, regulations, and contract terms and is subject to applicable financial control systems.† The DCAA also evaluated the contractorís compliance with the systemís internal control requirements.† The DCAA examination specifically tested the billing systemís internal control procedures associated with the following control objectives:† Management Reviews; Policies and Procedures; and, Implementation of Policies and Procedures.
+The Defense Contract Audit Agency (DCAA) examined the Civil Groupís billing system as of June 19, 2002.† The purpose of this examination was to assure that the Civil Groupís system of billing controls is adequate to provide billed costs that are reasonable, compliant with applicable laws and regulations, and subject to applicable financial control systems.† The DCAA also evaluated the Civil Groupís compliance with the billing systemís internal control requirements.

 The information in this report should not be used for purposes other than that intended without prior consultation with the Treasury Inspector General for Tax Administration regarding its applicability.

 If you have any questions, please contact me at (202) 622-8500 or John R. Wright, Director at (202) 927-7077.